 where,

 If the high layer in TS 38.331 [2] signaling of smtc2 is present, TSMTCperiod follows smtc2; Otherwise TSMTCperiod follows smtc1.
 TSMTCperiod is the shortest SMTC period among all CCs in the same FR2 band, provided the SMTC offset of all CCs in FR2 have the same offset.

+When measurement gap is configured,

+an RLM-RS resource or an SMTC occasion is condiered as overlapped with gap if it overlaps the measurement gap occasion, and

+xRP = MGRP

+When NCSG is configured,

+an RLM-RS resource or an SMTC occasion is condiered as overlapped with gap if it overlaps the VIL1 or VIL2 of NCSG, and

+xRP = VIRP

 If the high layer in TS 38.331 [2] signaling of smtc2 is present, TSMTCperiod follows smtc2; Otherwise TSMTCperiod follows smtc1.

-Longer evaluation period would be expected if the combination of RLM-RS resource, SMTC occasion and measurement gap configurations does not meet previous conditions.
+Longer evaluation period would be expected if the combination of RLM-RS resource, SMTC occasion and gap configurations does not meet previous conditions.

 For either an FR1 or FR2 serving cell, longer evaluation period would be expected during the period Tidentify_CGI when the UE is requested to decode an NR CGI.